Fresh vs Dried Herbs

 Fresh vs Dried Herbs | Pinch of Nom Slimming Recipes

-We often get asked if it’s possible to use dried herbs instead of fresh in many of our recipes and the short answer is ‘yes’!
+One of your most-asked questions has always been, ‘is it possible to use dried herbs instead of fresh?’
+The truth is, for many of our recipes, the short answer is ‘yes!’.

-Converting from fresh herbs to dried (and vice versa!)
+Converting from fresh herbs to dried (or dried to fresh!)

 Dried herbs are much more concentrated in flavour than fresh herbs are and so you’ll need to use much less in your recipe to avoid an overpowering, herby taste.